sbrockma/std-format/README.md

 This is early release.
 Hoping to fix bugs and add new features in future.

+## Library Bundle

+This library bundle is a Universal Module Definition (UMD) -module.
+- Is transpiled using babel targets "> 0.25%, not dead".
+- **Does not do polyfills!**

 ## Format Specification

 This is mix of both [c++20](https://en.cppreference.com/w/cpp/utility/format/spec) and